charliey2/market-plus/docs/api/methods.md

 #### PromptGamePassPurchase

+!!! warning
+    PromptGamePassPurchas has a third optional parameter which if provided will run once when the player either completes the purchase or closes out of the prompt.
+This parameter is only available on the server, is bad practice to process payments on the client anyways.

 | Parameter | Type | Required |
 | - | - | - |
 | player | [Player] | ✓ |